kleinbottle/swanlotus/content/pages/about.md

 ## The logo

-The website logo for SwanLotus is shown below:
+The abbreviated website logo for SwanLotus is shown below:

 ![Logo of SwanLotus: a black S and a white L on a blue background.]({static}../images/swanlotus-open-graph-image.jpg){width=30%}